tudelft3d/isochrones-mexico/README.md

 This is the code for the [Mexico City public transit isochrones map](https://3d.bk.tudelft.nl/ken/maps/mexico-city/).

-The base map is the Toner style from [Maptiler](https://www.maptiler.com/), itself based on the old style from [Stamen Design](http://maps.stamen.com/toner/).
-The  concept and a few styling code excerpts are based on [Chronotrains](https://www.chronotrains.com/).
-The public transit data comes from the [Mexico city static GTFS](https://datos.cdmx.gob.mx/dataset/gtfs).
+The map is built with [MapLibre](https://maplibre.org/) using vector tiles and the Toner style from [Maptiler](https://www.maptiler.com/), itself based on the old style from [Stamen Design](http://maps.stamen.com/toner/).
+Maptiler uses data from [OpenStreetMap](https://www.openstreetmap.org) to generate the vector tiles.
+The concept and some bits of code are taken from [Chronotrains](https://www.chronotrains.com/).
+The public transit data comes from November 11, 2022 update of the [Mexico city static GTFS](https://datos.cdmx.gob.mx/dataset/gtfs).

 ## How are the isochrones computed?